King and Prince of Wales praise bravery of D-Day veterans on 80th anniversary

 The King and Queen also appeared emotional during the service, and the Queen wiped her eye as the memories of one D-Day veteran were read to the crowd in Ver-sur-Mer.

+Charles told one veteran he is “doing well” after being asked about his health.

-During his speech, Charles told the audience: “It is with the most profound sense of gratitude that we remember them and all who served at that critical time”.
+During his speech, he told the audience: “It is with the most profound sense of gratitude that we remember them and all who served at that critical time”.

 He paid tribute to the “remarkable wartime generation” as he said: “How fortunate we were, and the entire free world, that a generation of men and women in the United Kingdom and other Allied nations did not flinch when the moment came to face that test.